-On Aug.
-4, 2021, the EVMS Board of Visitors appointed Alfred Abuhamad, MD, Chair of Obstetrics and Gynecology and a 29-year veteran of the school, to serve as Interim President, Provost and Dean of the School of Medicine effective immediately.
-He follows Richard Homan, MD, who retired.
+On June 21, 2022, the EVMS Board of Visitors appointed Alfred Abuhamad, MD, to serve as President, Provost and Dean of the School of Medicine.
+Dr. Abuhamad served as Interim, President, Provost and Dean beginning Aug.
+4, 2021, following Richard Homan, MD, who retired.
+He was officially named President, Provost and Dean on June 21, 2022.

 Dr. Abuhamad is a physician-scientist-educator who is recognized internationally for his expertise and leadership in maternal-fetal medicine, ultrasound, prenatal diagnosis, global outreach and patient safety.